 In cooperation with the Judicial Conference Jury Committee—with assistance from the Indiana Bureau of Motor Vehicles, and the Indiana Department of Revenue—the Supreme Court has made available a statewide jury pool list to make compilation of jury pools simpler and more efficient.

 Indiana courts and probation departments must file all statistical and financial reports, as required by law, to the Indiana Office of Court Services through INcite, the Supreme Court's secure extranet for court information.

-Through a collaborative development effort, the Supreme Court has provided three tools for calculating child support obligations electronically.
+Through a collaborative development effort, the Supreme Court has provided two tools for calculating child support obligations electronically.

 Court Technology offers free access to the LexisNexis online legal research database for all Indiana trial court judges and clerks.